Important College Application Deadlines

 While the SAT is not the only college entrance exam that students take, it is the one that is more commonly utilized by universities and colleges during the admissions process.
 This exam is administered by the College Board and is intended to measure the student’s readiness for college.

-Typically, highschool students will take the SAT starting in the spring of their Junior year and ending in the fall of their junior year.
+Typically, high school students will take the SAT starting in the spring of their junior year and ending in the fall of their junior year.
 Some students choose to take the test multiple times throughout this time period.
 The SATs are available to take each year in the months of March, May, June, August, October, November, and December.

 Registration Deadline

-Deadline for Changes
+Deadline for Regular Cancellation

 When it comes time for students to provide their scores to colleges, they will do so when they submit their complete application.
 Application deadlines will vary by school, but there are some common deadlines worth considering.